Enhancing Video Representations with Spatiotemporal-Semantic Residual to Mitigate Hallucinations in Video Large Multimodal Models: Methodology

+The multi-frame nature of videos can induce spatiotemporal misalignment in video representations, exacerbating hallucinations in VideoLMMs~\cite{huang2026distorted, wu2025season}.
+While prior methods mitigate this issue through heuristic contrastive decoding~\cite{kong2025mhbench, zhang2024eventhallusion}, their generalizability remains limited.
+Contrastive random walk~\cite{jabri2020space}, originally proposed for label propagation, provides a principled way to characterize spatiotemporal consistency.
+We therefore incorporate it into VideoLMMs to align video representations along the spatiotemporal dimension.

-We model the video features as a spatiotemporal graph, where each video feature $h_k^n \in \mathbf{H}^{\mathrm{Neg}}_v$ corresponds to a node, with $k$ denoting the frame index and $n$ denoting the feature index within the frame.
+Formally, we model the video representations as a spatiotemporal graph, where each video representation $h_k^n \in \mathbf{H}^{*}_v$ corresponds to a node, with $k$ denoting the frame index and $n$ denoting the feature index within the frame.
 Edges connect only features in consecutive frames.
 Affinity between features in consecutive frames is defined via dot-product similarity: